abduramann/incognitosdk-python/README.md

 As of now, the library is incomplete.
 As time goes by, we'll try to evolve it.
 The current version supports:

-- Some subscription methods (requires a full node with websocket support)
+- Some subscription methods (require a full node with websocket support)
 - Two main pDEX methods